 - Some pavers will provide the stamped asphalt option, which creates the idea of brick in a solid, dyed asphalt slab that can add more curb appeal for your home.

 - Offers forgiveness in cold temperatures and thaw cycles

 - May require frequent resealing

 - In climates with wintery conditions, you are going to want to seal an asphalt driveway every few years to maintain its longevity and durability.
 If not preserved properly, asphalt driveways can develop holes over time.

 - If an individual paver stone cracks, it can be easily replaced without ripping up the entire driveway.

-- Not only will material costs be high, installation will be costly due to the need for workers to lay each paver stone individually on a solid foundation to create the driveway.
+- Workers need to lay each paver stone individually on a solid foundation to create the driveway.

-Here is a glimpse at the four most popular types of driveways available to homeowners.
-Hopefully it provides some insight in terms of the pros and cons of each option when selecting a driveway for your home.
+We hope this provided some insight in terms of the pros and cons of each option when selecting a driveway for your home.
 It is important to consider the cost, durability, maintenance, and aesthetics of each option when making your decision.
-Be sure to talk to your homebuilder or contractor and let them answer any questions you have and help you make a selection.
+If you have any questions, feel free to contact us and let the pros at Fortin Construction help you make a selection.